dbach-projects/software_3d_engine/README.md

 ## Notes

 Current implementation is designed to only re-compute projections and rasterization when the camera moves.
-If and object were to be made to move in the scene the current implementation would not re-render that change.
+If an object were to be made to move in the scene the current implementation would not re-render that change.